By Michael Barrier and Milton Gray

 and pith helmet was the direct ancestor of Captain Huffenpuff?

 Clampett: Yes.
-But I gave Uncle Captain a completely different
+But I gave Uncle Captain a completely different and original personality.

 All the pains and pleasures, intense feelings, and emotions of